joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Press side pocket](/img/patterns/theodore/instructions/step08.png)

-When your done, place front piece, lining and pocket bag flat, and give it a good press.
+When you're done, place front piece, lining and pocket bag flat, and give it a good press.

 > This might be a good time to remind you that every step up to this point had to be done for both legs.
 >